ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Related Work

 In a separate line of work, visual-language representations learned with contrastive objectives~\citep{bao2022generative,radford2021learning} have been adapted for referring image~\citep{lai2024lisa,rasheed2024glamm,you2023ferret,xu2024pixel} and video segmentation~\citep{zhou2024driving}.
-However, their performance remains limited, compared to both generative models, as well as classical referral segmentation approaches.
+However, their performance remains limited compared to both generative models and classical referring segmentation approaches.